tativelasco/mywebsite/content/research.md

 ### Work in Progress

-##### The Returns to College for Low-income students: Evidence from a Student Loan Program in Colombia (joint with Fabio Sanchez)
+##### The Returns to College for Low-income students: Evidence from a Student Loan Program in Colombia (joint with Fabio Sanchez)  (Under authors' review)

-##### Examining the Benefits of Dual Enrollment in Communities, Sectors and Institutions (joint with Mariel Bedoya)
+##### Examining the Benefits of Dual Enrollment in Communities, Sectors and Institutions (joint with Mariel Bedoya and Jessica Steiger)

 ##### The Postsecondary and Earnings Trajectories of Dual Enrollment Students by Course Profiles: Evidence from Texas (joint with John Fink, Lauren Schudde, Wonsun Ryu and Davis Jenkins).